Zohair-Ahmed/EECS3311M-Project/README.md

 # BUILD LOCALLY
 To build this project locally, you will need access to the database credentials.
 Make sure to have MySQL downloaded and its required drivers to run the application.
-This video tutorial can help with the download process.
+This <a href="https://www.youtube.com/watch?v=8aTpDfsYTNQ&ab_channel=ComputerClicks">video tutorial</a> can help with the download process.
 Save your MySQL password and username in a secure location.
 Once you have MySQL downloaded
 - Go to ***SamePage/src/main/resources/config.properties***
 - Replace the username and password fields with your username and password